Nada Puede Cambiarme

-"Nada Puede Cambiarme" (English:"Nothing Can Change Me") is a song recorded by Mexican singer Paulina Rubio, features Slash from Velvet Revolver (former Guns N' Roses guitarist) on the lead electric guitar.
-It is the second track on Rubio's eighth studio album, Ananda (2006), which was released on September 19, 2006, by Universal Music.
-"Nada Puede Cambiarme" was written by Fernando Montesinos, with production from Áureo Baqueiro.
-It was released as second single from Ananda on January 29, 2007.
+"Nada Puede Cambiarme" (English:"Nothing Can Change Me") is a song recorded by Mexican singer Paulina Rubio, features electric guitar by Guns N' Roses's Slash.
+It is the second track on Rubio's eighth studio album, Ananda (2006), which was written by Fernando Montesinos, with production from Áureo Baqueiro.
+The song was released as second single from Ananda on January 18, 2007 by Universal Latino.

+"Nada Puede Cambiarme" features guitar instrumentation, drums and keyboards.
+The song is set in a rock environment with electric guitars.
+Upon its release, the song received mixed reviews from contemporary music critics, who praised the production, while the press and public were upset by Rubio and Slash's collaboration.
+The song reached the top 10 on the US Latin Pop Airplay chart, in addition to placing in the top 20 in countries such as Mexico, Spain and Venezuela.

+The music video for "Nada Puede Cambiarme", directed by Dago Gonzalez, portrays a glam-rock wedding celebration; it shows her dressed as a bride, and different male models walking down a runway.
+Slash appears in the middle of the video performing his guitar solo.

 Composition

 "Nada Puede Cambiarme" is a pop rock tune.
 Lyrically, the song is an anthem of female empowerment, where the narrator decides to optimistically accept an ended relationship, choosing to celebrate herself and move on, albeit with the faint hope of getting back together with her lover.

 Reception

 Critical response

+The song received mixed reviews from critics, especially for Slash's appearance, which they considered "excellent" and "curious".
+In a retrospective review, Tony Grassi from Guitar World site deemed the song one of Rubio's most glossiest pop tunes, "but then the two-and-a-half-minute mark hits and Slash injects a healthy dose of electric sting to the mix."
+However, the song also received negative reviews from music critics.
+Remezcla's staff was jaded by Rubio's Spanishisms, commenting that it "is pretty bad as it is–a dumb singalong with overblown Spanishisms".

-Upon its release, the song received generally positive reviews from critics, especially for Slash's appearance, which they considered "excellent" and "curious".
-However, several media and fans of the hard rock genre were outraged.In retrospect, the newspaper La Voz de Galicia listed the song in its list of "the strangest musical duets in history," asserting that "no one can explain why the guitarist of a hard rock band agreed to collaborate on a pop song."
+Upon its released, several media and fans of the hard rock genre were outraged.
+In retrospect, the newspaper La Voz de Galicia listed the song in its list of "the strangest musical duets in history," asserting that "no one can explain why the guitarist of a hard rock band agreed to collaborate on a pop song."
 As well, it was included in the "most surprising duets in music" list of the Mexican edition of the magazine ¡Hola!.